“The great book, always open and which we should make an effort to read, is that of Nature”

 -

-Utilize novel analytical and experimental methods to design, model, and build adaptive and intelligent aerospace and robotic structures.
+Utilize novel analytical and experimental methods to design, model, and build adaptive flight and robotic structures.

 -